On the path forward, we've got your back.

 The USO Pathfinder program helps service members and military spouses plan for what's next and connects them with the services, opportunities and resources that are the best fit for their successful transition.Connect with a USO Pathfinder Scout

-USO Pathfinder® extends the USO experience to service members and military spouses transitioning from the military as they settle into their new communities, as well as for military spouses at any point in their military journey as they transition from one installation to the next.
+An estimated 200,000-plus service members transition out of the military each year, and more than 650,000 military spouses are constantly transitioning.
+The USO Pathfinder® program extends the USO experience to active duty, Reserve, National Guard and military spouses as they transition from the military and settle into their new communities.
+The free program also supports military spouses at any point in their military journey as they transition from one installation to the next.

 The USO Pathfinder program’s one-of-a-kind approach includes: